mderriey/mderriey.github.io/_posts/2020-06-06-how-we-sped-up-an-endpoint-from-20-seconds-to-4.md

 How then did the framework manage to use a synchronous formatter while the default behaviour is to disable synchronous I/O, all without throwing exceptions?

-I love reading code, it was then a great excuse for me to go have a look at the implementation.
+I love reading code, it was then a great excuse for me to go and have a look at the implementation.
 Following the function calls from [`AddNewtonsoftJson`](https://source.dot.net/#Microsoft.AspNetCore.Mvc.NewtonsoftJson/DependencyInjection/NewtonsoftJsonMvcBuilderExtensions.cs,abf21e3df206c817,references), we end up in the [`NewtonsoftJsonMvcOptionsSetup`](https://source.dot.net/#Microsoft.AspNetCore.Mvc.NewtonsoftJson/DependencyInjection/NewtonsoftJsonMvcOptionsSetup.cs,62) where we can see how we replace the System.Text.Json-based formatter for the one based on Newtonsoft.Json.

 That specific formatter reveals it's performing some Stream gymnastics &mdash; see [the code on GitHub](https://github.com/dotnet/aspnetcore/blob/release/3.1/src/Mvc/Mvc.NewtonsoftJson/src/NewtonsoftJsonOutputFormatter.cs#L134-L165).